-We recommend from 8 years of age testing blood and urine samples annually.
+We recommend from 8 years of age testing blood and urine samples.
 If everything comes back normal, this gives us a starting base line, that we can then monitor as your cat ages, and pick up on slight changes very early on.

-We still recommend seeing the vet on a yearly basis and we also recommend seeing the nurse for a 6-month senior checkup between vet visits.
-This checkup is a great opportunity for you to discuss any questions or concerns you may have as well as a general once over.
+We still recommend seeing the vet on a yearly basis and we also recommend seeing the nurse for a 6-month geriatric check in between vet visits.
+This check is free and is a great opportunity for your cat to have a check and to discuss any questions or concerns you may have.
 We want to pick up on changes and we can help prolong the onset of disease.